rfo909/CFT/README.md

 .\cft.cmd
 ```

-To leave type ":quit" or just type CTRL-C.
+To leave type ":quit" or just CTRL-C.